-- 1. Go to Storage → Storage Device . - 2.
-Select a HDD from the list and click on the list and click on the Local HDD Settings interface. - 3.
+- 1. Go to Storage → Storage Device. - 2.
+Select a HDD from the list and click does not enter the Local HDD Settings interface. - 3.
 Set the HDD property to Redundancy. - 4.
 Go to Storage → Schedule Settings → Record Schedule/Capture Schedule. - 5.
 Click Advanced to set the camera recording parameters.